jdeath/CheckRoyalCaribbeanPrice/README.md

     - It will indicate if you should rebook or if you have the best price
     - It will also tell you if the price has gone up since you purchased (do not rebook in that case!)
     - If you setup apprise, it will notify you via your preferred method(s) if you should rebook
+    - Will provide you a link to the order history for that cruise and also tell you the date/order number to cancel from that list
+    - After cancelling/modify the order, click the product image to reorder.

 ## Output
 Will output information on your purchases